CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts

 \section{Introduction}

-Text-to-image generation has made remarkable advances \cite{Rombach_2022_CVPR, imagen, podell2023sdxlimproving}, opening up countless downstream possibilities, such as editing and style transfer.
-Among all applications, maintaining subject consistency has been a long-standing problem for long content creation, including storytelling~\cite{Li_2019_CVPR}, comics~\cite{wu2024diffsensei}, or movie generation~\cite{Tulyakov_2018_CVPR, polyak2025moviegencastmedia}.
-These applications consist of sequences of images and clips, where consistent characters and objects facilitate recognizing subjects across moments and following the narratives.
+Text-to-image generation has made remarkable advances \citep{Rombach_2022_CVPR, imagen, podell2023sdxlimproving}, opening up numerous downstream applications, including editing and style transfer.
+Among these applications, maintaining subject consistency has been a long-standing challenge in long-form content creation, including storytelling~\citep{Li_2019_CVPR}, comics~\citep{wu2024diffsensei}, and movie generation~\citep{Tulyakov_2018_CVPR, polyak2025moviegencastmedia}.
+These applications consist of sequences of images and clips, where consistent characters and objects facilitate recognizing subjects across scenes and following narratives.

 While numerous approaches have been explored to ensure subject consistency, they are often labor-intensive or time-consuming.
-One straightforward approach is to gather all existing creations and manually swap generated subjects with reference subjects using face swapping~\cite{nirkin2019fsgan, bitouk2008}.
-Another direction is to customize generators by optimizing virtual word tokens or finetuning model weights to represent reference subjects and produce new creations \cite{gal2023an, ruiz2022dreambooth}.
-To reduce overhead for tuning generators, recent methods \cite{elite, ye2023ip-adapter} incorporate additional encoders that convert references into representations.
+One straightforward approach is to gather all existing generations and manually swap generated subjects with reference subjects using face swapping~\citep{nirkin2019fsgan, bitouk2008}.
+Another direction is to customize generators by optimizing virtual word tokens or fine-tuning model weights to represent reference subjects and produce new generations \citep{gal2023an, ruiz2022dreambooth}.
+To reduce the overhead of tuning generators, recent methods \citep{elite, ye2023ip-adapter} incorporate additional encoders that convert references into representations.
 However, these methods still require users to prepare references for all subjects.

-In contrast to addressing each creation individually, one can generate all creations in a batch, allowing samples within the batch to interact and achieve consistency~\cite{tewel2024consistory, zhou2024storydiffusion, liu2025onepromptonestory}.
-Specifically, the target prompts are merged into the same batch, and the latents of all samples are processed together so that subjects within the same batch converge toward a similar appearance.
-Although promising results are achieved, these approaches need to store generated results to create the same subjects in the future.
+In contrast to addressing each generation individually, one can generate all images in a batch, allowing samples within the batch to interact and achieve consistency~\citep{tewel2024consistory, zhou2024storydiffusion, liu2025onepromptonestory}.
+Specifically, the target prompts are merged into the same batch, and the latents of all samples are processed together, allowing subjects within the batch to converge toward a similar appearance.
+Although these approaches achieve promising results, they require storing generated outputs to recreate the same subjects in the future.